kristinapototska/translations-app/IMPLEMENTATION_DECISIONS.md

 ## Migration Path

-### Phase 1: Basic Fields (Current)
+### Phase 1: Basic Fields & Custom Fields (Current)
-- ✅ Implement new API for basic product fields
+- ✅ Implement new API for basic product fields (updates and deletions)
-- ✅ Implement new API for custom fields
+- ✅ Implement new API for custom fields (updates and deletions)
 - ✅ Implement GraphQL for locales
 - ✅ Keep old API for options/modifiers